BIRTH PHOTOGRAPHY FAQ's

 Do you offer video as well as photos?
 How do you prioritize when to take video vs still images?

-I do not offer video as a stand alone service.
-I do always capture video during a birth to fill in and give you a chance to hear and see your strength as you move and navigate your labor and birth.
-My priority is on still images, but as an experienced birth photographer I am able to make sure that I capture all the moments I possibly can.
+Yes!
+I capture video during all of my births.
+I feel strongly that it helps to fill in the story and give you a chance to hear and see your strength as you move and navigate your labor and birth.
+My priority is honestly on what you prefer, but as an experienced birth photographer I am able to make sure that I capture your birth story in the most artistic and beautiful way possible.

 What happens if you are sick, traveling or otherwise unavailable to come to my birth when I call?

 Birth is never “typical” and is often unexpected.
-But here is where I get to brag on my good friend Danica who is my back up photographer.
-She and I have both been in the birth business for many years and run our businesses so that we can back each other up.
-I call her every time I go to a birth and she and I never take a vacation at the same time.
-She is there to step in if you were to go into labor earlier than expected and I am traveling and I do the same for her.
-If I am held up and can’t get to you quickly enough, or at another birth, she comes in and covers that time until I can get there.
-After your birth, she gives me the photographs and video and I edit them and present them to you just like we would have done if I was there the entire time.
+But here is where I get to brag on my good friends who are my back up photographers.
+The women I rely on have been in the birth business for many years and we run our businesses so that we can back each other up.
+I call them when I go to a birth and always have someone in place if I am planning to be out of town even for 8 hours.
+They are there to step in if you were to go into labor earlier than expected and I am unable to come and I do the same for them.
+If I am held up in traffic and can’t get to you quickly enough, or at another birth, or sick one of them will come in my stead and covers that time until I can get there.
+After your birth, they give me all the photographs and video clips they took and I edit them and present them to you just like we would have done if I was there the entire time.

 I have photographed all types of births!
-Hospital birth, home birth, inductions, natural birth, scheduled cesarean, transferred home birth to hospital.
+Hospital birth, home birth, birth center births, inductions, natural birth, scheduled cesarean, transferred home birth to hospital.
 All of it.
-What ever you are planning, I am all in and invested in telling the story of how you birth.
+What ever you are planning or not planning, I am all in and invested in telling the unique story of how your birth story unfolds.

 What types of birth do you most often photograph?